liamhv31/Projects/Data-Exfiltration-Detection.md

 ## Detection: Data Exfil through ICMP

 ### Question 1 - What is the flag found in the exfiltrated data through ICMP?
 Using Wireshark, we need to find ICMP packets that contain exfiltrated data.
 One technique we can look for is encoded data inside ICMP echo requests.
-ICMP echo requests can have up to 64 bytes (depedning on the operating system), so we can start by looking for anything above that.
+ICMP echo requests can have up to 64 bytes (depending on the operating system), so we can start by looking for anything above that.
 ```
 icmp.type==8 && frame.len > 64
 ```